dujie01/cert_vaild_etc/README.md

-Considering data security and privacy protection, we will only provide part of the code files in the early stage.
-Later, we will release all paper-related materials in accordance with the requirements of the journal.
+Considering data security and privacy protection, we will only provide part of the code files in the submission stage.
+We will release all article-related materials during peer-review stage as required.